suit-wg/suit-mti/draft-ietf-suit-mti.md

 # IANA Considerations {#iana}

-IANA is requested to create a page for "COSE SUIT Algorithm Profiles" within the "Software Update for the Internet of Things (SUIT)" registry group.
-IANA is also requested to create a registry for "COSE SUIT Algorithm Profiles" within that registry group.
+IANA is requested to create a new "COSE SUIT Algorithm Profiles" registry, to be located within its own self-titled registry group.
+The registry will be listed in the "Software Update for the Internet of Things (SUIT)" category at https://www.iana.org/protocols.

 While most profile attributes are self-explanatory, the status field warrants a brief explanation.
 This field can take one of three values: MANDATORY, NOT RECOMMENDED, or OPTIONAL.